rwth-i6/returnn/CONTRIBUTING.md

 * Make sure you read [the documentation](https://returnn.readthedocs.io/).
   And also watched the introduction video.
-* If you are new to the project, make a pull request.
 * If you are unsure about some change / extension (e.g. how to implement it, or how to fix it), talk to some of us first
-  (e.g. our internal Slack RETURNN channel, or via mail), or make a pull request, or an issue.
+  (e.g. our internal Slack RETURNN channel, or via mail), and/or make an issue.
+* In general, make a pull request.
+  For that, create a branch inside the main repo, named in the scheme `<your-name>-<short-description>-<issue-nr>`.
+  Then make a pull request using that branch.
-* Only if you are very sure about your change, and it is not too big, or only likely used by yourself (for now) and cannot possibly break anyones else setup, then you can directly commit it.
+* Only if you are very sure about your change, and it is not too big, or only likely used by yourself (for now) and cannot possibly break anyones else setup, then you can directly commit it to `master`.
   (Always check the tests.)